CentreForDigitalHumanities/Federated-Authentication-Docs/saml/python.rst

       application
    2. Replace all values in ``ContactPerson`` and ``organization`` to your own needs
+   3. Ensure ``security.metadataValidUntil`` is a date that you're comfortable with.
+Make sure you note this down, as your application might stop working after this date expires.

 6. | Inside the ``saml/certs`` folder you created earlier, there should the public and private components of a key that SAML can use to sign requests.